awsdocs/amazon-vpc-user-guide/doc_source/amazon-vpc-limits.md

 | --- | --- | --- |
 |  Participant accounts per VPC  |   100  | This is the quota for the number of distinct participant accounts that subnets in a VPC can be shared with\.
 This is a per VPC quota and applies across all the subnets shared in a VPC\.
 To increase this quota, contact AWS Support\.
 VPC owners can view the network interfaces and security groups that are attached to the participant resources\.
 Therefore, AWS recommends that you paginate your `DescribeSecurityGroups` and `DescribeNetworkInterfaces` API calls before requesting an increase for this quota\. |
 | Subnets that can be shared with an account |  100 |  This is the quota for maximum number of subnets that can be shared with an AWS account\.
 To increase this quota contact AWS Support\.
 AWS recommends that you paginate your `DescribeSecurityGroups` and `DescribeSubnets` API calls before requesting an increase for this quota\.   |

+## Amazon EC2 API throttling<a name="api-limits"></a>

+For information about Amazon EC2 throttling, see [API Request Throttling](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/throttling.html) in the *Amazon EC2 API Reference*\.